Share savings plan Income tax - How is a person's income taxed?

 Share savings plan The PEA is a savings product intended to be invested in the stock exchange.

-The gains made under the EAP ( dividends, capital gains and other income) are exempt from income tax.
+The gains made under the EAP (dividends, capital gains and other products) are exempt income tax.

 However, these gains are taxable in the 2 cases following: